 As a founding member of the Wu-Tang Clan, Method Man has been a big name in hip-hop for over 25 years.
 In Limp Bizkit’s “N 2 Gether Now,” Meth referenced Big John Studd.
 But that’s just the start of his fandom within the wrestling world, per this pre-Cheap Heat video.

 As the lead singer of both Slipknot and Stone Sour, Corey Taylor has been on top of the metal world for over 20 years.
 He was also a performer on the inaugural edition of Chris Jericho’s Rock’ N’ Wrestling Rager At Sea.
 And two years prior to that, he was involved in an NXT match between Baron Corbin and Samoa Joe.

 15) Adam Jones

-Adam Jones is a common name, and weirdly there is more than one famous “Adam Jones” that are into wrestling including the Tool guitarist, the NFL player nicknamed “Pacman”, and the MLB player.
-Most interesting of those however is that the Tool axeman supposedly proposed to his now-wife at a WWE live event!
+Adam Jones is a common name, and weirdly there is more than one famous “Adam Jones” that is into wrestling, including the Tool guitarist, the NFL player nicknamed “Pacman,” and the MLB player.
+The most interesting of those, however, is that the Tool axeman supposedly proposed to his now-wife at a WWE live event!